zthun/janitor/packages/lint-janitor-config/README.md

-# Description
+# Lint Janitor Config

-This is a shared configuration for lint-janitor that contains all of the @zthun scoped shared configurations.
+This is a shared configuration for lint-janitor that contains all of the zthun scoped shared configurations.

 ## Getting Started